checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tabs >}}

 {{< info >}}
-Checkly currently supports using only **Chromium** with Playwright.
+Checkly currently supports only using **Chromium** with Playwright Test and Playwright.
 {{< /info >}}

 ## Breaking down a Browser check step-by-step